ufidon/comsec/labs/lab07/README.md

 #### **3. Choose Rule Type**
 Select the appropriate type (e.g., **Port** or **Program**).

-For example, to block all traffic except HTTP:
+For example, to block all traffic except HTTP/HTTPS:
 - Select **Port** and click **Next**.

 #### **4. Configure Port**